Timeline and Due Dates

 There are three date fields provided for each milestone as follows;

-- Scheduled - This date will be entered by H&LP based upon schedule information provided by the agency.
+- Scheduled - This date will be entered by Local Programs based upon schedule information provided by the agency.
 The dates shown in this field are calendar quarter/year and are used to measure progress toward meeting delivery expectations for the project.

 - Attained – This date reflects the actual date that the milestone was achieved.
 The dates are entered as month/year.
 For activities that were completed prior to the project being funded enter “achieved” in this field.